mincasurong/pytorch_lightning_basic_lib/README.md

 ### Data Module

+- **TabularDataModule**
-1. **TabularDataModule**: A PyTorch Lightning DataModule for handling tabular data.
-Select features by analyzing correlation between inputs and output, and colinearity between each inputs
+    : A PyTorch Lightning DataModule for handling tabular data.
+    : Select features by analyzing correlation between inputs and output, and colinearity between each inputs.

 ### Model

-1. **RegressionModel**: A simple regression model defined using PyTorch.
+- **RegressionModel**: A simple regression model defined using PyTorch.

 ### Training

-1. **train_model**: Function to train the regression model using PyTorch Lightning's Trainer.
+- **train_model**: Function to train the regression model using PyTorch Lightning's Trainer.

 ### Evaluation

-1. **evaluate_model**: Function to evaluate the trained model's performance.
+- **evaluate_model**: Function to evaluate the trained model's performance.

 ## Getting Started